 Sometimes the cracking will just mean a shorter time on the counter before you eat it, but deeper cracking can also allow disease to enter the tomatoes and result in total loss.

 Some varieties of tomatoes are more susceptible to cracking than others, regardless of whether it is an heirloom variety or a hybrid variety.
-For information on heirloom varieties that are less prone to cracking, see the heirloom variety charts.

-Two Main Types of Cracking
+Two Types of Cracking in Tomatoes

 There are two different forms of cracking in tomatoes, one of which is primarily cosmetic and one which is a result of weather and growing conditions.